Blue line extension

 Geotechnical testing in two phases

-As part of the input data collection, geotechnical tests have begun along the corridor between Saint-Michel métro station and Highway 25 in Anjou.
+As part of the preparatory work, geotechnical tests have begun along the corridor between Saint-Michel métro station and Highway 25 in Anjou.
 The purpose of the tests, which will take place throughout the summer, is to classify soil and rock in the targeted area in preparation for the construction of the underground tunnel and stations.
 The tests comprise two major phases, namely seismic surveys and boring tests.

 1. The seismic surveys involve sending waves into the ground through percussion along a conducting wire connected to sensors.
 This non-intrusive, rapid, one-time method limits the number of boring tests, necessary to the characterization, which will be conducted in a second phase of exploratory work.